Mauin/NorthWest/readme.md

                     }
                 });

-          // dispose when activity onStop is called northWest.dispose();
+          // unsubscribe when no longer needed
+          subscription.unsubscribe();

 ### Import library
 Step 1.
 Add the JitPack repository to your build file